brandonlind/geno_af_gradient_forests/README.md

 - data/spatially_discrete/af_pop/pooled_performance.txt.gz
     - evaluation results for the spatially discrete evaluation using allele frequencies and population-mean fitnesses, $GF_{AF, pop}$
     - this file was created and saved in [02_pooled_runs/03_gather_pooled_scores.ipynb](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/02_pooled_runs/03_gather_pooled_scores.ipynb)
+    - within notebooks this file is often loaded, concatenated with `ind-averaged_results.txt`, via the `runtime_API.load_results` function.
 - data/spatially_discrete/geno_ind/ind-averaged_results.txt.gz
     - evaluation results for the spatially discrete evaluation using individual genotypes and individual-level fitnesses, $GF_{geno, ind}$
     - this file was created and saved in [03_calculate_geno-ind_performance/00_calc_geno-ind_performance.ipynb](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/03_calculate_geno-ind_performance/00_calc_geno-ind_performance.ipynb)
+    - within notebooks this file is often loaded, concatenated with `pooled_performance.txt`, via the `runtime_API.load_results` function.
-- data/spatially_discrete/geno_pop/ind-averaged_results.txt.gz
+- data/spatially_discrete/geno_pop/ind_performance.txt.gz
     - evaluation results for the spatially discrete evaluation using individual genotypes and individual-level fitnesses, $GF_{geno, pop}$
     - this file was created and saved in [01_individual_runs/03_gather_individual_scores.ipynb](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/01_individual_runs/03_gather_individual_scores.ipynb)

 # Code Descriptions

-`runtime_API.py` - this file is imported into many of the notebooks and used to load data, metadata, and arguments for making figures and nesting results within notebooks.
-Functions are described in each functions' docstring found in the file.
+`runtime_API.py` - this file is imported into many of the notebooks and used to load data, metadata, and arguments for making figures and nesting results within data objects.
+Functions are described in each functions' docstring found in this file.
+In some ways, this can be considered a configuration file for the notebook scripts.

 Below are the descriptions of notebooks in this repo.
 Notebooks were used to carry out the formatting of data and main results of this manuscript.
 Notebooks can be viewed in the repository but are best viewed at https://nbviewer.jupyter.org (hyperlinks below).

 ### 00_create_datasets
 [00_set_up_loci_sets](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/00_create_datasets/00_set_up_loci_sets.ipynb)

-create random sets of SNP files for 3 reps from each of 225 simulation seeds
+create random sets of SNP files for 3 reps from each of 225 simulation seeds (only 3 reps of 180 simulation levels are analyzed, these are filtered out in `03_gather_individual_scores`)

 ### 01_individual_runs
-Train GF models using genotypes, calculate performance at the individual level.
+Train and evaluate $GF_{geno, pop}$ models

 [01_kick_off_individual_GF_runs](https://nbviewer.org/github/brandonlind/geno_af_gradient_forests/blob/main/01_individual_runs/01_kick_off_individual_GF_runs.ipynb)